ajobi/vue-snip/README.md

 ## How it works

 Two snipping approaches:
-- **CSS approach** based on the `-webkit-line-clamp`.
+- **CSS** approach based on the `-webkit-line-clamp`.
-- **JavaScript approach** based on the progressive cutting of element's `innerText` in a loop.
+- **JavaScript** approach based on the progressive cutting of element's `innerText` in a loop.

 *Note: CSS approach is faster (preferred), but does not work in older browsers / in all situations (f.e. does not work in IE11, or when you need the text to flow around a floated element).*

-Global default is the CSS approach (automatically falls back to the JavaScript approach in the non-supporting browsers), but you can freely switch snipping approach on a per-element basis as needed.
+Global default is the CSS approach (automatically falls back to the JavaScript approach for the non-supporting browsers), but you can freely switch snipping approach on a per-element basis as needed.

 Elements are automatically re-snipped:
 * when horizontally resized (detected via the `ResizeObserver API`)